msberends/clean/README.md

   #> [1] "Positive"
   ```

-  You can define yourself what should be removed, with regular expressions:
+  You can define yourself what should be removed using the `remove` argument, with regular expressions:

   ```r
   clean_character(x = c("Model: Pro A1          ",